 This Wayoutback 6 day adventure offers a value for money Northern Territory experience.
 Experience a camping tour from Darwin to Alice Springs through Kakadu and Litchfield National Parks over 3 days and 2 nights, spend a night in Darwin soaking up the atmosphere before travelling down 'The Track' visiting the icons of Nitmiluk National Park (Katherine Gorge) Mataranka and Kurlu Kurlu (Devils Marbles).
 Have a beer at the Daly Waters Pub and finish in Alice Springs, the heart of Australia where Indigenous art galleries, a cool vibe and history abounds.

 Tour Price Includes:

-Professional guide, travel in an air-conditioned 4WD vehicle for 3 days & minibus for 3 days, all meals (as listed on itineraries), two-hour private crocodile and wildlife cruise, camping equipment and fees, pillow, sleeping bag hire, reference books, drinking water (please provide your own bottle) and park entry fee.
+Professional guide, travel in an air-conditioned minibus, all meals (as listed on itineraries), two-hour private crocodile and wildlife cruise, camping equipment and fees, reference books, pillow, drinking water (please provide your own bottle) and park entry fee.

 What you need to bring:

-Torch, wide brimmed hat, sunscreen, insect repellent, water bottle (1.5 litres), walking shoes/boots, sleeping bag (if you prefer to use your own), toiletries, swim wear, towel, camera, comfortable and casual clothing.
+Torch, wide brimmed hat, sunscreen, insect repellent, water bottle (1.5 litres), walking shoes/boots, sleeping bag (or can be hired for $20), toiletries, swim wear, towel, camera, comfortable and casual clothing.

 - Itinerary may change due to cultural reasons, seasonal changes, operational logistics and accessibility.

 - ^Single passengers will be provided with a single hotel room in Darwin however will be required to share a tent with another same sex passenger whilst on safari.